hbc/NGS_Data_Analysis_Course/sessionII/lessons/03_alignment_quality.md

 ![cigar](../img/cigar_strings.png)

 In our example, SAM entry above the CIGAR string listed is 149M which translates to 149 matches with the reference.

-## Mapping statistics

-While it is important to understand what is contained in the SAM file, it is very unlikely that you will ever need to manually look at it.
-Rather than looking at each read alignment, it can be more useful to evaluate statistics that give a general overview for the sample.
-One of the output files from the STAR aligner contains mapping statistics, let's take a closer look at `Mov10_oe_1.Log.final.out`):

 ## `samtools`